 “Over 60 percent of teachers teach within 20 miles of where they went to high school.
 Right now — today — in every community, the next generation of educators is sitting on the student side of the desks.
 We’re all counting on homegrown teachers to be highly skilled, well-prepared professionals and our existing pipeline isn’t doing the job well enough.”

 The Need Is Staggering

-Over the next decade, American public schools will need to hire 1.5 million teachers.
-But when it comes to preparing teachers for certain subject areas — like STEM, special education, and bilingual education — or recruiting diverse populations into the profession, the existing, incoherent pipeline isn’t cutting it.
+American public schools need to hire around 300,000 new teachers each year.
+But the pipeline of talented young people opting into teaching is drying up; only four percent of ACT-takers indicate they want to teach.
+Also, when it comes to preparing teachers for certain subject areas — like STEM, special education, and bilingual education — or recruiting diverse populations into the profession, the existing, incoherent pipeline isn’t cutting it.

 Only 16 percent of American high school seniors are proficient in mathematics and interested in a STEM career.

 Approximately 10 percent of special education teachers do not have the required license to teach, and the demand for special educators is growing.